microsoft/TileFusion/benchmarks/cpp/g2s_copy/README.md

 Performance is assessed based on the total time required to complete the 100 data tile transfers.

 ### Implementations
-The test includes implementations using TileFusion and CUTLASS, with no bank conflicts observed in the NVIDIA Compute Utility.
+The test includes implementations using TileFusion and cutlass, with no bank conflicts observed in the NVIDIA Compute Utility.
+The cutlass implementation utilizes a copy plan that allows for maximal global memory coalescing to optimally utilize the global memory.

 ### Test Environment
 - **GPU**: NVIDIA Tesla A100